-Anticipatory guilt happens when you engage in the thought of acting against something you or the society has deemed as a moral act.
+Anticipatory guilt happens when you engage in the thought of acting against something you or society has deemed as a moral act.
 Thus, based on anticipatory guilt, you make your own choices.

-- Exaggerated guilt – occurs when the degree of guilt experienced surpasses the degree of the immorality of the crime.
+- Exaggerated Guilt – occurs when the degree of guilt experienced surpasses the degree of the immorality of the crime.

-- Miss-assigned guilt – this type of guilt occurs when you feel remorse after engaging in an act that is not immoral.
+- Miss-assigned Guilt – this type of guilt occurs when you feel remorse after engaging in an act that is not immoral.

-- Recurrent guilt – This form of guilt occurs on an on and off basis.
+- Recurrent Guilt – This form of guilt occurs on an on-and-off basis.
 You may feel that you have resolved your feeling of remorse; however, any similar event can trigger an episode of guilt, thus leaving you to experience the coinciding shame all over again.

 The source of guilt must be identified.
 You are required to introspect and understand what is causing the guilt.
-If the act you committed ended up harming someone, you can openly communicate with the individual and apologise to them.
+If the act you committed ended up harming someone, you can openly communicate with the individual and apologize to them.
 In case the apology does not make you feel better you are required to take an initiative that can help you reverse the crime that you initially committed.

 On the other hand, if the damage is irreversible, you can seek forgiveness and know that you did your part.
 This might not make you feel better instantly; however, you must tell yourself that you have done everything in your power to make it right.

-An example of this can be engaging in an act which would otherwise go against your religious or moral belief.
+An example of this can be engaging in an act that would otherwise go against your religious or moral belief.
 As the act is already committed, you can’t go back to undo it.
 Hence, you can ask your God for forgiveness and hope that they absolve your sins.

-Use guilt as an opportunity to learn
+Use Guilt as an Opportunity to Learn

 The feeling of remorse can drive you insane because you are giving it that power.
-Even if you have done everything to undo your actions, you may find that guilt crawling up inside you and preventing you from living your day to day life.
+Even if you have done everything to undo your actions, you may find that guilt crawling up inside you and preventing you from living your day-to-day life.

 In such cases, the next step that you can take is to use your guilt as an opportunity to learn and grow as a human.
-You can use your guilt as a reminder which empowers you to move forward with everything you do in life.
+You can use your guilt as a reminder that empowers you to move forward with everything you do in life.
 It can push you to avoid engaging in acts that you may believe are immoral.
 It can be the driving force that guides you in the right direction.
 Turn the negativity into something positive, and it will provide you the opportunity to resolve it!

-Considering this, it is vital to realise the moment when you need to let it go.
+Considering this, it is vital to realize the moment when you need to let it go.
 Allow yourself to say goodbye to the pain that you are feeling.
 It does not make you a bad person; rather it makes you a rational individual.
 So, learn to let go of these negativities.

-Invoke the feeling of hope
+Invoke the Feeling of Hope

-If guilt is the emotion that weighs you down, hope is the counter force that can lift you.
+If guilt is the emotion that weighs you down, hope is the counterforce that can lift you.
 Hoping that things will get better, or that the damage you have caused will be resolved soon, will help you cut away the shards of guilt inside you.